'The money is gone': Evacuated Ukrainians forced to return

 Protsenko had tried it for two months, then came home to take a job in the small city of Pokrovsk.
 On Monday, friends and family caressed her face and wept before her casket was hammered shut beside her grave.

 “We cannot win.
 They don’t hire us elsewhere and you still have to pay rent,” said a friend and neighbor, Anastasia Rusanova.
-There’s nowhere to go, she said, but here in Donetsk, “everything is ours.”
+There’s nowhere to go, she said, but here in the Donetsk region, “everything is ours.”

 The Pokrovsk mayor’s office estimated that 70% of those who evacuated have come home.
 In the larger city of Kramatorsk, an hour’s drive closer to the front line, officials said the population had dropped to about 50,000 from the normal 220,000 in the weeks following Russia's invasion but has since risen to 68,000.